-The voltage is gradually increased across the capacitor during charging.
+So, the initial current is V/R. Now gradually the voltage is being developed across the capacitor, and this developed voltage is in the opposite of the polarity of the battery.
+As a result the current in the circuit gets gradually decreased.
+When the voltage across the capacitor becomes equal and opposite of the voltage of the battery, the current becomes zero.
+The voltage gradually increases across the capacitor during charging.
 Let us consider the rate of increase of voltage across the capacitor is dv/dt at any instant t.
-The current though the capacitor at that instant is
+The current through the capacitor at that instant is

 Applying, Kirchhoff’s Voltage Law, in the circuit at that instant, we can write,